 To directly address your question, the only malware that would be helped by keeping a password vault open, in my opinion at least, would be malware that is specifically targeted at reading the contents of that specific password vault.

 By that I mean malware that is looking specifically for KeePass.
-If it finds KeyPass installed and open it might then start sucking up the contents somehow.
+If it finds KeEPass installed and open, it might start sucking up the contents somehow.

 I am not aware of any such malware at this time.